SenseLogic/DECKER/README.md

 ## Options

 ```
---filter "filter" : filter to extract the card parameters
+--filter "filter" : extract the card parameters using this filter
 --trim : trim the card parameters
 --csv "format" : export a CSV file using this format
 ```